 All this information came from human studies, and thus you cannot be too literal in saying that this is what happens in horses, as these things don't always transfer from species to species, but as there is next to no research in horses, that is all we have.

 I do know from what work I have done, that giving the Cr and Mg to pre-Cushings and Cushings horses you get better laminar bloodflow and a reduction in the symptoms, such that the pergolide dosage can be reduced.

 We have measured the reduction in neck thickness and in the abnormal fat pockets, and we can show an improved circulation to the foot.
 But these effects are treating the symptoms not the underlying cause.

 Giving essential amino-acids to these horses reduces the loss of muscle tissue and the muscle wasting.
 Again this is treating the symptoms not the cause, but overall the horses look and feel better, and are more active, which in itself improves their metabolism.”

-As a result of this information, I'm now adding a teaspoon of L-Tyrosine into Cookie's feedbowl which you can find in our Online Shop/Cushings page - link below.
+As a result of this information, I'm now adding L-Tyrosine and extra salt into Cookie's feedbowl.

 A recent 'Dr K's Horse Sense' post shows that onset pain may affect ACTH testing, as it's known that both ACTH and cortisol levels are more likely to be higher than normal ranges in acute illness.